akshaynaramshettiwar/Machine-Learning/Movie_Recommendation_System/README.md

 # These Project consist of END to END impletion of Movie Recommendation system.

-## All the below steps are included in jupyter notebokk
+## All the below steps are included in jupyter notebook
 1) Data cleaning
 2) EDA
 3) Text Processing